Aldine Independent School District: History

-On May 4, 1935, voters in Common School District 29 approved creation of the Aldine Independent School District (AISD) by a 128 to 28 margin.
+On May 4, 1935, voters in Common School District 29 approved creation of the Aldine Independent School District by a 128 to 28 margin.
 With the S.M.N.
-Marrs School filled to capacity, AISD voters approved 57-14 a $25,000 bond for construction of a new 10-classroom junior/senior high school building on September 7, 1935.
+Marrs School filled to capacity, Aldine ISD voters approved 57-14 a $25,000 bond for construction of a new 10-classroom junior/senior high school building on September 7, 1935.
 This new building opened in 1936 next door to the Marrs School on Aldine-Westfield Road.
 It too was named S.M.N.
 Marrs.
-AISD acquired part of Common School District 26, also known as the White Oak District, in 1937.
-This added portions of Acres Homes to AISD.
+Aldine ISD acquired part of Common School District 26, also known as the White Oak District, in 1937.
+This added portions of Acres Homes to Aldine ISD.
 Included was the White Oak School, which became the district's school for black students.
-In the spring of 1948, AISD opened another high school located immediately to the north of S.M.N.
+In the spring of 1948, Aldine ISD opened another high school located immediately to the north of S.M.N.
 Marrs High.
 This school was named Aldine High School, after the nearby community.
 The former Marrs High School was turned into a junior high school.

 On November 24, 1954, the main building of Aldine High School was destroyed by a six-alarm fire.
 A new high school campus was built in 1956 at 11101 Airline Drive at West Road on the site of the former Gulf Coast Airport.
 As of January 1, 1956 Aldine ISD still included parts of Oak Forest, the area north of Brickhouse Gully and West of White Oak Bayou, Katherine Smith Elementary was part of Aldine ISD.
 In 1958 residents in Oak Forest complained to the Harris County School Board that Aldine wasn't doing enough for their area and they wanted out, Houston ISD schools were closer was a reason given.
-On September 17, 1958, the county school board ruled for the residents and said AISD had to cede 3 square miles of Oak Forest and Langwood to HISD.
+On September 17, 1958, the county school board ruled for the residents and said Aldine ISD had to cede 3 square miles of Oak Forest and Langwood to HISD.